oauth-wg/oauth-selective-disclosure-jwt/main.md

 `SD-JWT` is sent from the issuer to the holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

-## Creating an SD-JWT Release
+## Creating an SD-JWT-Disclosure

 To disclose to a verifier a subset of the SD-JWT claim values, a holder creates a JWT such as the
 following:

 ```
-SD-JWT-RELEASE-DOC = (METADATA, SD-RELEASES)
+SD-JWT-DISCLOSURE-DOC = (METADATA, SD-DISCLOSURES)
-SD-JWT-RELEASE = SD-JWT-RELEASE-DOC
+SD-JWT-DISCLOSURE = SD-JWT-DISCLOSURE-DOC
 ```

-`SD-RELEASES` follows the structure of `SD-CLAIMS` and can be a simple object with claim names mapped to values and salts:
+`SD-DISCLOSURES` follows the structure of `SD-CLAIMS` and can be a simple object with claim names mapped to values and salts:

 ```
-SD-RELEASES = (
+SD-DISCLOSURES = (
     CLAIM-NAME: (DISCLOSED-SALT, DISCLOSED-VALUE)
 )
 ```

-Just as `SD-CLAIMS`, `SD-RELEASES` can be more complex as well.
+Just as `SD-CLAIMS`, `SD-DISCLOSURES` can be more complex as well.

-`SD-JWT-RELEASE` is sent together with `SD-JWT` from the holder to the verifier.
+`SD-JWT-DISCLOSURE` is sent together with `SD-JWT` from the holder to the verifier.

 ## Optional Holder Binding